MicrosoftDocs/visualstudio-docs/docs/ide/how-to-report-a-problem-with-visual-studio-2017.md

 ### Report a problem by using the Visual Studio Installer

-If you can't complete the Visual Studio installation, or you can't access the feedback tool within Visual Studio, you can report a problem by using the Visual Studio Installer.
+If you can't complete the Visual Studio installation or you can't access the feedback tool within Visual Studio, you can report a problem by using the Visual Studio Installer.
 To do so, choose the feedback icon in the upper-right corner of the Visual Studio Installer.

  ![You can tab to the Provide Feedback button in the Visual Studio Installer to open the feedback tool](../install/media/report-a-problem.png)

 ### Report a problem directly to the Visual Studio developer community

-If you don't want to or can't use Visual Studio to report a problem, you can instead report a problem directly to the Visual Studio developer community; to do so, see [https://developercommunity.visualstudio.com/](https://developercommunity.visualstudio.com/)
+If you don't want to or can't use Visual Studio to report a problem, you can report a problem directly to the Visual Studio developer community instead.
+For more information, see the [https://developercommunity.visualstudio.com/](https://developercommunity.visualstudio.com/) page.

 #### Provide product feedback or a suggestion

-If you don't have a problem to report but want to provide product feedback or a suggestion, see the [UserVoice](https://visualstudio.uservoice.com/forums/121579-visual-studio-ide) site for more information about how to do so.
+If you don't have a problem to report but want to provide product feedback or a suggestion, there's a place for that, too.
+For more information, see the [UserVoice](https://visualstudio.uservoice.com/forums/121579-visual-studio-ide) page.

 ## See Also